buren/chartkick-ex/README.md

 ## Installation

-Optionally, you can set different JSON encoder, by default it's Poison.
-It's used to encode options passed to Chartkick.
+You need to set JSON encoder in your config file.
+This encoder is used to encode options passed to Chartkick.
 ```
 # config.exs
 config :chartkick, json_serializer: Jason